Rescue Company 2

 On the exterior, red glazed terracotta panels surround a smaller-scale series of voids (windows and doors) with highly crafted details animating these points of connection between the facility and the community it serves.

-An early study of the tools used by emergency workers informed the design process from the beginning, and helped us to conceive of the building a itself as a training tool.
+An early study of the tools used by emergency workers informed the design process from the beginning, and helped us to conceive of the building itself as a training tool.

 Project Team